Ayutthaya Sunset Tour from Bangkok: The Complete Guide to Golden Hour at the Ancient Ruins

 The river reflection shot — standing along the riverside wall looking back at the central prang, the reflection in the Chao Phraya doubles the impact of the image.
 Best in the 30 minutes before sunset when the light is most intense.

-The symmetry shot — standing slightly off-centre from the direct front of the main prang, the four surrounding towers come into the frame in a way that reveals the full cosmological symmetry of the complex.
+The symmetry shot — standing slightly off-centre from the direct front of the main prang, the four surrounding towers come into frame in a way that reveals the full cosmological symmetry of the complex.

-The silhouette shot — in the final minutes before the sun touches the horizon, position yourself with the sun directly behind the central prang for a silhouette image that is completely unique to this location and this time of day.
+The silhouette shot — in the final minutes before the sun touches the horizon, position yourself with the sun directly behind the central prang for a silhouette image completely unique to this location and this time of day.

 Your guide takes all of these for your group.
 This is the image most guests use as their profile photo for the next year.